 The national comprehensive guarantee is valid only in Finland.
 It can be combined with guarantees involving import, special procedures (excluding transit) and temporary storage, and with guarantees involving excise duties, car taxes and shipping dues as provided for by national legislation.
 Companies belonging to a group may provide a joint guarantee if they wish.

-The minimum guarantee amount is 2 500 euros.
 The following guarantee types or their combinations, among others, can be accepted as guarantees:

 - Bank guarantee/suretyship insurance